 This isn't the case everywhere though, and rates in Pindaya, a small town that sees less foreign tourists, hasn't seen the same sort of rate increases.
 Myit Phyar Zaw Gji, a hotel on the lake (and my pick for Pindaya), is still the same $10/$15 single/double.
 Golden Cave Hotel, popular with package tourists, has bumped its old starting price from $20 to $30/night.

 Endangering the Locals

 Given its shady political past (and current mind you), there has been much said about not getting locals in trouble by avoiding mentions of politics, the NLD (National League of Democracy party) or Aung San Suu Kyi.
-So careful was I after reading this that I on my first trip trip to the country, I would only ask vague questions on these topics, and that was only after locals themselves brought it up.
+I was so careful after reading this that, on my first trip to the country, I would only ask vague questions on these topics, and that was only after locals themselves brought it up.

 There was also some talk about the secret police following foreigners and listening in to conversations.